Florea Văetuș: Club career

 Văetuș was born on 23 November 1956 in Hunedoara, Romania and began playing junior-level football at local clubs Constructorul and Corvinul.
 He started to play football at senior level in 1975 at Divizia B club Victoria Călan, after one year moving to Mureșul Deva.
 He was supposed to make his Divizia A debut by playing for Corvinul Hunedoara in a match against Sportul Studențesc București which was postponed due to the 1977 Vrancea earthquake.
 Thus on 20 March 1977, coach Ladislau Vlad gave him his debut in a 2–2 draw against Jiul Petroșani.
 Corvinul was relegated at the end of the 1978–79 season, but Văetuș stayed with the club, helping it get promoted back to the first division after one year by scoring 15 goals under coach Mircea Lucescu.
 In the middle of the 1981–82 season he was transferred to Dinamo București.
 In his first season, Dinamo won The Double under coach Valentin Stănescu, Văetuș playing 13 matches and scoring five goals in the league, also being used the entire match in the 3–2 victory over FC Baia Mare in the Cupa României final.
 In the following season, he was coached by Nicolae Dumitru and won another title, scoring seven goals in 31 matches.
 He also appeared in five games in the 1982–83 European Cup season as the club got past Vålerenga and Dukla Prague in the first rounds, being eliminated by Aston Villa after a 6–2 aggregate loss.
 In the summer of 1983, Văetuș, Nicușor Vlad, Teofil Stredie and two other players were transferred from Dinamo to Corvinul in exchange for Mircea Rednic and Ioan Andone.
-He played five seasons for Corvinul in his second spell, making his last Divizia A appearance on 22 June 1988 in a 2–1 loss to Rapid București, having a total of 308 games with 71 goals in the competition.
+He played five seasons for Corvinul in his second spell, making his last Divizia A appearance on 22 June 1988 in a 2–1 loss to Rapid București, totaling 308 games with 71 goals in the competition.
 After he ended his playing career in 1991 at Divizia B team, Metalurgistul Cugir, Văetuș worked as a manager at teams from the Romanian lower leagues.